The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!NOTE]
-            Method will search for the keys in the first dimension only.
-Nested keys in multidimensional arrays will not be found.

 ### ### Checks if the given key or index exists in the array

 _Returns true if the given key is set in the array.
 Key can be any value possible for an array index._